-His surgeon at Optegra Surrey Eye Hospital, Mr Andrew Luff, said: “Laser treatment rarely offers good multifocal vision for people of Owen’s age.
+His surgeon at Optegra Eye Hospital Surrey, Mr Andrew Luff, said: “Laser treatment rarely offers good multifocal vision for people of Owen’s age.
 And most people in this age group who opt for contact lenses have to wear reading glasses too.
 Owen was put off by the inconvenience and wanted an excellent chance of multifocality.
-Thankfully there is a solution, and Clarivu permanent lens replacement means we have been able to treat his vision requirements giving him clarity of vision without glasses for both near and distance.
+Clarivu permanent lens replacement means we have been able to treat his vision requirements giving him clarity of vision without glasses for both near and distance.
 He also knows that he will never get cataracts in the future.”

 “Clarivu” is the brand name used exclusively by Optegra, for its individually tailored vision correction (Refractive Lens Exchange - RLE) package.
 The package includes; all diagnostic eye assessments, an advanced technology intraocular lens (IOL), specifically chosen for the lifestyle and visual goals of the patient by their Optegra consultant ophthalmic surgeon at their consultation, the procedure undertaken in an Optegra eye hospital and all post-operative care.

 Since the procedure, Owen says life is so much better: “Having Clarivu is one of the best things I have ever done – it has given me a better quality of life overall, and especially for playing golf!” he said.